-Eight new 74.5-megawatt solar power plants will be built across Florida by early 2018, Florida Power & Light Company (FLP) said in a recent release.
+Eight new 74.5-megawatt solar power plants will be constructed in Florida by 2018, Florida Power & Light Company (FLP) said in a recent release.

 The plants are reportedly cost-effective, helping FLP customers save millions of dollars during the plants' lifetime.

-"With the support of communities across the state, we are advancing smart, affordable clean energy infrastructure while keeping customer bills low," FPL President and CEO Eric Silagy said in the release.
+"With the support of communities across the state, we are advancing smart, affordable clean energy infrastructure while keeping customer bills low," Eric Silagy, FPL President and CEO, said in the release.
 "On a per-megawatt basis, these eight new plants will be the lowest-cost solar ever built in Florida and some of the lowest-cost solar ever built in America.
 Our steadfast commitment to delivering solar cost-effectively directly benefits our customers, our environment and the economy."

 The plants' combined output is expected to provide power to approximately 120,000 homes.
 Additionally, the construction of the sites will bring approximately 1,600 jobs, employing 200 people, the release said.
 Construction is expected to begin during the spring.